UK trade – an overview

 Since leaving the EU, the UK has two options:

-- HM Goverment could choose to require certain products to meet UK legal standards in order for them to be imported.
+- HM Government could choose to require certain products to meet UK legal standards in order for them to be imported.
 This would prevent UK farmers from being undercut, and leave open the possibility of further improving domestic animal welfare legislation.

 - Alternatively, the UK could opt to lower the bar for imported products, increasing pressure to lower domestic standards, and potentially taking the country into a 'race to the bottom', where it seeks to compete only on price rather than food quality and animal welfare.

-The choice the Government makes could have a more significant impact on the UK's standards of animal welfare, food safety and environmental protection than its decisions in any other single policy area.
+The choice the Government makes could have a more significant impact on the UK's standards of animal welfare, food safety, and environmental protection than its decisions in any other single policy area.
 And the ramifications could be felt for decades to come.

 The Government's approach will help determine the food UK citizens eat; affect the livelihoods of higher welfare farmers within the UK; and, crucially, influence the wellbeing of animals throughout the UK and beyond.